NLCaceres/my-portfolio/react-client/README.md

     - Vitest added to match Vite, since it's a fairly simple and powerful drop-in replacement for Jest
   - Using Node 20, NPM 10 and, now, PNPM 8
 - Bootstrap 5 + React-Bootstrap 2 migration
-  - CSS Modules used whenever possible to reduce the # of times props.viewWidth is prop drilled
+  - CSS Modules + Media Queries used to reduce the usage of useViewWidth to get the window's width from the Context
     - Fixes NavBar being oversized on very small mobile devices!
     - Simplifies Zigzag pattern of PostCardList
   - BUT Bootstrap's helper classes used if they provide multiple CSS rules at once